 - Flexibility of volunteering i.e. it cannot be regarded as the same as paid work.

 There are some benefits that are not affected by volunteering and where the relevant agencies do not need to be informed that the person is volunteering.
 These include: State Retirement Pension, Council Tax benefit, Housing Benefit, Statutory Maternity pay, Maternity Allowance, War Widow’s Pension and Widow’s Pension.

 Will I have to complete DBS check (Disclosure and Barring Service)?

 We do not currently ask for a DBS check but this may alter depending on changes in local or national policy.

 I work full time, can I still volunteer?

-The bureau’s normal working hours are 9am – 4pm Monday-Friday, and volunteer opportunities within the bureau will usually be limited to these hours.
+The service’s normal working hours are 9am – 4pm Monday-Friday, and volunteer opportunities will usually be limited to these hours.
 We may ask for help with evening sessions that we run and Trustee Board meetings usually take place after 6pm.
 Therefore, for those working weekdays, the range of volunteer opportunities will be limited.